Introduction to ASP.NET Checkbox

 <asp:CheckBox AccessKey="string" AutoPostBack="True|False" BackColor="color name|#dddddd" BorderColor="color name|#dddddd" BorderStyle="NotSet|None|Dotted|Dashed|Solid|Double|Groove|Ridge| Inset|Outset" BorderWidth="size" CausesValidation="True|False" Checked="True|False" CssClass="string" Enabled="True|False" EnableTheming="True|False" EnableViewState="True|False" Font-Bold="True|False" Font-Italic="True|False" Font-Names="string" Font-Overline="True|False" Font-Size="string|Smaller|Larger|XX-Small|X-Small|Small|Medium| Large|X-Large|XX-Large" Font-Strikeout="True|False" Font-Underline="True|False" ForeColor="color name|#dddddd" Height="size" ID="string" nCheckedChanged="CheckedChanged event handler" OnDataBinding="DataBinding event handler" OnDisposed="Disposed event handler" OnInit="Init event handler" OnLoad="Load event handler" OnPreRender="PreRender event handler" OnUnload="Unload event handler" runat="server" SkinID="string" Style="string" TabIndex="integer" Text="string" TextAlign="Left|Right" ToolTip="string" ValidationGroup="string" Visible="True|False" Width="size"/>

-The above code creates a checkbox button with ID as ‘chkbx_TestBox’ which has yellow as back color.
-The checkbox button also has facility to bind to database field which will convert value to checked and unchecked.
-The OnDataBinding event binds the database field to the check box button.
-The button can also render as checked by default and as visible or non-visible by using ‘Checked’ and ‘visible’ properties respectively.
+The above code creates a checkbox button with ID as ‘chkbx_TestBox,’ which has yellow as the back color.
+The checkbox button also has the facility to bind to the database field, which will convert the value to checked and unchecked.
+The OnDataBinding event attaches the database field to the check box button.
+The button can also render as checked by default and visible or non-visible using the ‘Checked’ and ‘visible’ properties.

 Properties of ASP.NET CheckBox